reduxjs/redux/docs/recipes/WritingTests.md

 });
 ```

-In some cases, you will need to modify the 'create' function to use different mock implementations of `getState` and `next`.
+In some cases, you will need to modify the `create` function to use different mock implementations of `getState` and `next`.

 ### Glossary